-For example, consider the cotorsion pair $\mathfrak C$ in Mod- $\mathbb Z$ cogenerated by $\mathbb Z$.
-Its left hand class is the class of all Whitehead groups.
-So under Gödel's Axiom of Constructibility (V = L), $\mathfrak C$ is trivial (see e.g. [18, 4.1(i)]), and hence complete.
-However, Eklof and Shelah [19] have shown that it is also consistent with ZFC + GCH that the class of all Whitehed groups is not precovering, and whence $\mathfrak C$ is not complete.
+For example, consider the cotorsion pair \mathfrak{C} in Mod-Z cogenerated by Z. Its left hand class is the class of all Whitehead groups.
+So under Gödel's Axiom of Constructibility (V = L), \mathfrak{C} is trivial (see e.g. [19, 4.1(i)]), and hence complete.
+However, Eklof and Shelah [20] have shown that it is also consistent with ZFC + GCH that the class of all Whitehed groups is not precovering, and whence \mathfrak{C} is not complete.

-In contrast, Cox [17] has recently proved that under the (large cardinal) hypothesis of Vopěnka's Principle (VP), all cotorsion pairs over any right hereditary ring (such as \mathbb{Z}) are cogenerated by a set.
-Moreover, VP is relatively consistent with V = L, which in turn implies that each cotorsion pair cogenerated by a set is also generated by a set (see e.g. [26, 11.4]).
-It follows that VP and V = L imply that each cotorsion pair over a right hereditary ring is complete.
+In contrast, Cox [18] has recently proved that under the (large cardinal) hypothesis of Vopěnka's Principle (VP), all cotorsion pairs over any right hereditary ring (such as \mathbb{Z}) are cogenerated by a set.
+Moreover, the Weak Diamond Principle implies that each hereditary cotorsion pair cogenerated by a set over a ring of finite global dimension is also generated by a set (cf. [27, 11.5]).
+Since the Weak Diamond Principle is relatively consistent with VP, it follows that assuming VP, it is consistent that each cotorsion pair over a right hereditary ring is complete.